What Is Caribbean Green Seasoning?

 Store in an air-tight jar.

-How Do I Use Caribbean Green Seasoning?
+How To Use Caribbean Green Seasoning?

 It is a very versatile ingredient and can be used to flavour savoury dishes in as many ways as you can imagine.
 Some examples are;